agile-ts/documentation/docs/packages/core/features/storage/Introduction.md

 #### `prefix`

-The prefix will be added before each `Storage Key`.
+The prefix will be added before each `Storage Key` and is intended to highlight the items stored by AgileTs.
+A `Storage Key` identifies the stored value in the corresponding Storage.
 ```ts
 MY_STATE.persist('myState');
 // Storage Key: '_prefix_myState'